vpulim/node-soap/Readme.md

   };
 ```

-### server connection authorization
+### Server connection authorization

-This is called prior to soap service method
+The `server.authorizeConnection` method is called prior to the soap service method.
-If the method is defined and returns false the incoming connection is
+If the method is defined and returns `false` then the incoming connection is
 terminated.

 ``` javascript